Aventus Utility Token (AVT) Market Cap Achieves $2.91 Million

-Aventus Utility Token (CURRENCY:AVT) traded 5.7% higher against the dollar during the one day period ending at 15:00 PM Eastern on November 17th.
-In the last week, Aventus Utility Token has traded 0.3% higher against the dollar.
-Aventus Utility Token has a total market capitalization of $2.91 million and $180,305.00 worth of Aventus Utility Token was traded on exchanges in the last 24 hours.
-One Aventus Utility Token coin can currently be purchased for about $0.48 or 0.00000974 BTC on cryptocurrency exchanges.
+Aventus Utility Token (CURRENCY:AVT) traded up 5.7% against the U.S. dollar during the twenty-four hour period ending at 23:00 PM E.T. on November 20th.
+Over the last seven days, Aventus Utility Token has traded up 0.3% against the U.S. dollar.
+Aventus Utility Token has a total market cap of $2.91 million and approximately $180,305.00 worth of Aventus Utility Token was traded on exchanges in the last day.
+One Aventus Utility Token coin can currently be bought for $0.48 or 0.00000974 BTC on popular cryptocurrency exchanges.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.